Introducing North Ayrshire's new Members of the Scottish Youth Parliament

-A total of 16 candidates put forward their manifestoes to prospective voters outlining why they deserve to take on the important role.
+Five candidates put forward their manifestoes to prospective voters outlining why they deserve to take on the important role.

-And from 15-29 March, young people aged 12-25 from across North Ayrshire had been voting for the candidates they wanted to represent them at the Scottish Youth Parliament.
+And from 8-19 November, young people aged 12-25 from across North Ayrshire had been voting for the candidates they wanted to represent them at the Scottish Youth Parliament.

-The total number of votes cast was 3,381.
-There were 519 spoiled votes, bringing the total number of valid votes to 2,862.
+The total number of votes cast was 1,013.
+There were 88 spoiled votes, bringing the total number of valid votes to 925.

-And the newest batch of young politicians was officially announced by North Ayrshire’s Returning Officer, Craig Hatton, on Friday (29 March).
+And the newest batch of young politicians was officially announced by North Ayrshire’s Returning Officer, Craig Hatton, on Tuesday (23 November).

 “The Scottish Youth Parliament gives young people a platform which allows their voices to be heard.

 “Here in North Ayrshire, the Members of the Scottish Youth Parliament can make a positive difference to the lives of their peers and help to ensure that the Council is aware of the issues which affect young people.

 “I am confident they will do a great job in representing North Ayrshire’s young people and I look forward to working with them.